flatironinstitute/nemos/docs/developers_notes/basis_module.md

 The `neurostatslib.basis.Basis` class has the following abstract methods, which every concrete subclass must implement:

 1. `_evaluate`: Evaluates a basis over some specified samples.
-2. `_get_samples`: Returns a tuple of equidistant samples (as flat numpy arrays) for each dimension of the basis function.
-These samples are used to form a grid over which the basis is evaluated.
-3. `_check_n_basis_min`: Checks the minimum number of basis functions required.
+2. `_check_n_basis_min`: Checks the minimum number of basis functions required.
 This requirement can be specific to the type of basis.

 ## Contributors Guidelines